COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Look for Safety Attendant openings

 One you’re halfway through your program, you can apply for our Summer Nurse Trainee Programs (formerly called Child Care Technician summer program).
-Apply the preceding January or February for a 12- to 14-week paid summer externship that shows you first-hand what it’s like to work as a pediatric nurse at Children’s National.
+Apply the preceding November for a 12- to 14-week paid summer externship that shows you first-hand what it’s like to work as a pediatric nurse at Children’s National.

 Look for opportunities for nursing students